jtbonhomme/ebiten-glow/README.md

 - Easy-to-use API for applying glow effects.
 - Customizable glow intensity, and radius.

+## Demo

+You can open the demo site to see the `ebiten-glow` in action: https://jtbonhomme.github.io/ebiten-glow/

 ## Installation

 To install the library, use: